 In order to receive a degree or certificate, students must complete the Graduation Application process.
-A graduation checklist outlining the requirements is available at the Counseling Center or at Admission and Records.
+A graduation checklist outlining the requirements is available at the Counseling Center.
 Preparation for graduation, including meeting all the requirements, is the responsibility of the student.
 A commencement ceremony takes place at the end of each Spring semester.